Martin-Alexander/wrinkle/README.md

 # Wrinkle

-A sercure, minimal PostgreSQL database as a service where all user data is persisted neurologically by me.
+A secure, minimal PostgreSQL database as a service where all user data is persisted neurologically by me.

 - **Reliability**: Extremely low.
 Uptime dependent on my schedule and willingness to respond to queries.
 - **Data Integrity**: Extremely low.
 Even very minimal amounts of data complexity will be difficult for me to remember.